RalucaNicola/satellite-explorer/README.md

 ## Instructions:

+You need to have [git](https://git-scm.com/) and [npm](https://www.npmjs.com/) installed on your machine.
-Clone this repository to your computer
+Clone this repository to your computer with the following command:

 ```sh
 git clone git@github.com:RalucaNicola/satellite-explorer.git
 ```

+Install the modules that are need to run the app:

 ```sh
 npm install
 ```

-## Running the app
+## Running the app for development

 Now you can start the vite development server to test the app on your local machine: